The key insight Google gleaned over 10 years designing Chrome OS

-When Google’s Chrome OS was first released in 2011—a desktop operating system made to be powered by low cost computers dubbed Chromebooks—it was tough to know if this was the sort of initiative Google would launch and let die within three years, or whether it was a real game-changer in the market, like Android.
+When Google’s Chrome OS was released in 2011—a desktop operating system made to be powered by low-cost computers dubbed Chromebooks—it was tough to know if this was the sort of initiative Google would launch and let die within three years, or whether it was a real game-changer in the market, like Android.
 After all, Google experiments with moonshot ideas all the time, then cancels them.

 By design, Chrome OS and Chromebooks live hand-in-hand.
 The operating system was built around the web browser to run smoothly on a computer without much processing power or storage.
 And that means you can pick up a Chromebook for as little as $110, though fancier options, with convertible tablets and premium finishes, can still top $1,000.